CookieCadger/CookieCadger/README.md

 ----------------------------------------------

 1. Download the Cookie Cookie Cadger package from https://cookiecadger.com and extract
 2. Run the Cookie Cadger JAR file by double-clicking it, or invoke from command line with java -jar CookieCadger.jar
-3. For session detection to work properly, plugins must be placed in the "plugins" directory.
-This directory must be in the same folder as the Cookie Cadger JAR file.

 ----------------------------------------------
 Example Usage & Supported Program Arguments